mhkeller/git-static-diffuse/README.md

 http://localhost:3000/repository-name/branch-name
 ````

+Clicking on a commit will assume that you have an `index.html` file and take you to that.

 ## Developing

 If you want to keep the server alive while you're editing it, use [nodemon](https://github.com/remy/nodemon) and include the jade files